aerospike/act/README.md

 #### Recommended Process for Certifying a Drive(s) for the Basic Required Performance
 ----------------------------------

-To certify a drive(s) requires two stages:
+To certify a drive(s) for use with Aerospike Database requires two stages:

 1. Test a single drive to determine performance using the hardware configuration and connectors.
 The single-device certification will help you determine individual drive performance.
 2. If you will be using multiple drives, you can then run ACT to test multiple drives to see how